 My Favorite Summer Dessert Comes in a Can

-Grass jelly is known for its cooling properties and is a refreshing summer treat when served with ice.
+Grass jelly is known for its cooling properties and can be topped with brown sugar, lychee, and rice balls.

 Summer is full of wonderful desserts.
-A swirly soft serve atop a stale cake cone is a classic, while popsicles that dye our tongues unnatural shades of blue and red feel nostalgic.
+A swirly soft serve atop a stale cake cone is a classic, while snow cones in vibrant colors or fluffy mountains of shaved ice feel nostalgic.
 Icebox cakes are a picnic staple and trifles layered with berries celebrate the season’s produce.
 But my favorite summer treat is none of these things.
 It’s not colorful—it doesn’t woo you with flashy appearances.
 It, almost always, comes in a can.
 It’s grass jelly.

 Growing up, my grandma would stock up on cans of grass jelly at the local Chinese grocery store.
 On hot summer days, she’d crack the cans open and shake the jelly out into bowls filled with ice cubes.
 If we were extra good, she’d sprinkle brown sugar or add fleshy spheres of lychee to our bowls—but I was perfectly happy enjoying the herbaceous flavor of the jelly on its own.

 The flavor is light.
-Some people liken it to licorice, others saying it’s vaguely grassy.
+Some people liken it to licorice, others mention that the taste is vaguely grassy.
 Chuong describes it as having a “very mild herbal taste [that] is not overpowering or potent, although the herbal-ness may have a unique flavor for some first-time consumers.”

 Mock is a lifelong Chinatown resident, who’s been enjoying grass jelly for as long as he can remember.
 “While everyone was eating colorful Jell-O, I was eating grass jelly.
 That was my childhood,” he says.
 “That slippery, gel-like texture is very refreshing.”